AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/grant-access-fvg.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: configure-access-to-workfront
-description: As an Adobe Workfront administrator, you can use an access level to define a user's access to the filter, view, and grouping controls for lists and reports, as explained in Access levels overview.
+description: As an Adobe Workfront administrator, you can use an access level to define a user's access to the filter, view, and grouping controls for lists and reports.
 author: Caroline
 feature: System Setup and Administration
 role: Admin